jcolson/token_frames/README.md

 [Jinker#8073](https://discord.com) on Discord made a really cool 'web' themed token.

-## Token Usage

-These work really well in the [Foundry VTT](https://foundryvtt.com)'s [Tokenizer module](https://foundryvtt.com/packages/vtta-tokenizer/).
-I'm sure they would be useful in other token tools as well.

 Feel free to send pull requests for additional token frame content!